-With nearly 1.4 billion people, India has one of the biggest tech markets in the world.
-Mobile internet prices are cheap, which allows hundreds of millions of people to be online every day.
+With nearly 1.4 billion people, India is one of the biggest tech markets in the world.
+Hundreds of millions of people go online every day.
 At the same time, government-ordered restrictions on internet use are rampant and internet freedom is in decline.

-Washington-based organization Freedom House categorizes India as “partly free,” with a score of 49 on the 2021 Freedom of the Net index.
-India is notorious for nationwide shutdowns, social media censorship, and growing surveillance.
+In the most recent Freedom of the Net index, Washington-based Freedom House categorizes India as “partly free.”
+India is notorious for its nationwide shutdowns, social media censorship, and growing surveillance.

-In this article, we catch you up to speed when it comes to the state of censorship in India, how it’s enforced by the government, and how to keep your data safe in light of new regulation.
+Wondering how to keep your data safe?
+In this article, we catch you up to speed when it comes to the new legislation and the state of censorship in India.

 Media Freedom in India: Growing Limitations